joinpursuit/8-0-technical-curriculum/03-react/deployment/readme.md

 Another possibility is that your application is about a big event (for example, a huge party for the 2022 Sturgeon moon).
 You would expect that your application's popularity would increase as the event approaches, but then your application would have few visitors after the event.
 Would it make sense for you to purchase and set up 100 servers and then try to sell them?

-These are real problems that many companies face with their applications, and one way to solve them is to outsource the issue.
+These are real problems that many companies face with their applications, and one way to solve them is to outsource these issues.
 Many companies like AWS (Amazon Web Services), Heroku, Cloudflare, and more take applications and put them online and figure out the scaling, and other potential challenges of hosting for companies.

 Many of these services provide a free tier for hobby applications (they also may be referred to as toy apps).
 These will be for things like your portfolio or demo applications to show to potential employers.
 These apps will be available to limited audience for small amounts of time, usually with the goal of being able to see a sample of your work.